vtrnnhlinh/vtrnnhlinh.github.io/_tabs/about.md

 I don't think you can learn anything in details from me, but I hope I can inspire my random visitor.

-Thank you so much and don't afraid to left me a note that you visited here
+Thank you so much and don't afraid to left me a note that you visited here.

 Linh.